NixOS/nixos-summer/content/blog/PerlDivingWithNix.md

 };
 ```

-Sidenote: A more nixy way of doing this would be to import this ancient version of nixpkgs as an input into your flake:
+Sidenote: A more Nix'y way of doing this would be to import this ancient version of `nixpkgs` as an input into your flake:

 ```nix
 inputs.nixpkgs-ancient = {